missionpinball/mpf-docs/install/mac.rst

 7. Install MPF & MC (Stable Release)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, double-check that you've activated your virtual enviroment, if you set one up.
+First, double-check that you've activated your virtual environment, if you set one up.
 Next you can run pip to install MPF itself, along with MPF-MC (the `Mission Pinball Framework Media Controller <http://docs.missionpinball.org/en/latest/start/media_controller.html>`_).